moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/faq/billing.md

 How many emails alert I will receive if the estimated costs exceed the threshold ?

 The estimated costs are they a forecast of the invoice that I will receive at the end of the month ?

+Am I charged while my server is in a powered-off state ?